 Multifunctional composite materials are the future

-The Structural Power Group is grateful for the funding provided by the UK Research and Innovation: Beyond structural - Multifunctional composites that store electrical energy (EP/P007465/1), The future composites manufacturing hub (EP/P006701/1) and the European Office of Aerospace Research and Development (IOE Grant FA9550-17-1-0251) for additional funding.
+The Structural Power Group is grateful for the funding provided by the Royal Academy of Engineering (Chair in Emerging Technologies), the UK Research and Innovation: Beyond structural - Multifunctional composites that store electrical energy (EP/P007465/1), the Future Composites Manufacturing Hub (EP/P006701/1) and the European Office of Aerospace Research and Development (IOE Grant FA9550-17-1-0251) for additional funding.

-The Imperial Structural Power Group is also a member of The Structural pOweR CompositEs foR futurE civil aiRcraft (SORCERER) Project, a collaboration between Chalmers (Sweden), IMDEA (Spain), and KTH (Sweden) which receives funding from EU Horizon 2020 Programme (H2020-EU.22.214.171.124. #738085) which is part of the Clean Skys2 Funding Scheme (CS2-RIA - Research and Innovation action).
+The Imperial Structural Power Group is also a member of The Structural pOweR CompositEs foR futurE civil aiRcraft (SORCERER) Project, a collaboration between Chalmers (Sweden), IMDEA (Spain), and KTH (Sweden) which receives funding from EU Horizon 2020 Programme and is part of the Clean Sky 2 Funding Scheme.